spaceman27/SparkClouderaTwiStreaming/readme.md

   Once you launch the VM, you are automatically logged in as the cloudera user:
 	username: cloudera
 	password: cloudera
 =======
+  Install Java 1.8
   ```
     yum install java-1.8.0-openjdk
+    sudo update-alternatives --config java
+    java -version
   ```
+  make sure we have java 1.8 on set

 1. Make sure that yum is up to date by running this command: `sudo yum -y update`

 2. Install Kafka follow by this [link from Cloudera](https://www.cloudera.com/documentation/kafka/latest/topics/kafka_installing.html#concept_ctb_k1c_d5)